oVirt/ovirt-site/source/3.6-proposed-feature/ppc64le-support.html.md

 Not relevant for ppc64le at all.

-### Updating firmware from OS
+### Updating firmware from the OS

-The following instructions are taken from [2] The manual considers update from inside of the OS, no HMC or any other tools available.
+The following instructions are taken from [2] This manual covers update from inside of the OS, no HMC or any other tools available.

 *   1) Determine the model, serial number and firmware version(?) of the machine.